emilkarlen/exactly/README.rst

 This test assumes that

- * the system under test - the ``addressbook`` program - is is found in the same directory as the test case file
+ * the system under test - ``my-contacts-program`` - is is found in the same directory as the test case file
- * the file "an-address-book.txt" (that is referenced from the test case) is found in the same directory as the test case file
+ * the file "some-test-contacts.txt" (that is referenced from the test case) is found in the same directory as the test case file

-The ``home`` instruction can be used to change the directory where Exactly looks for files referenced from the test case.
+The ``home`` and ``act-home`` instructions can be used to change the directories where Exactly looks for files referenced from the test case.

 Using shell commands